mvdnbrk/ord-pepecoin/README.md

 The indexer automatically creates database savepoints near the chain tip.
 If a blockchain reorganization is detected, it restores the most recent savepoint and re-indexes from there.
 This is important for Pepecoin due to its 1-minute block times which make reorgs more frequent than Bitcoin.

-## Graceful Shutdown

-The server handles SIGTERM signals from systemd, ensuring the index database is committed cleanly before the process exits.
-This prevents database corruption on service restarts.

 ## Wallet

 `ord-pepecoin` relies on Pepecoin Core for private key management and transaction signing.